Elue-dev/node-mailbox/README.md

 A **development email preview tool** for Node.js inspired by Phoenix Swoosh for Elixir.
 Capture and preview emails in a web UI without needing SMTP or third-party email providers.
 Built for **Express.js** projects.

 ---

 ## ✨ Features

-* 📥 Capture all outgoing dev emails into an in-memory mailbox
+- 📥 Capture all outgoing dev emails into an in-memory mailbox
-* 🌐 Preview emails instantly in a browser (`/dev/mailbox`)
+- 🌐 Preview emails instantly in a browser (`/dev/mailbox`)
-* 🔄 Real-time updates — new emails appear without refreshing
+- 💾 **Persistent storage** with IndexedDB - emails survive server restarts
-* 🗑️ Delete one or all emails from the mailbox
+- 🗑️ Delete one or all emails from the mailbox
-* ⚡ Zero setup SMTP — everything works out of the box
+- ⚡ Zero setup SMTP — everything works out of the box
-* 🛠️ Configurable path, max stored emails, and CORS support
+- 🛠️ Configurable path, max stored emails, and CORS support

 ---